This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized bowl, whisk together the flour, baking powder, sugar, and salt.
+• Mix the Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, sugar, and salt.

-• In a separate small bowl, add the egg and whisk in the milk, melted butter, and vanilla.
+• Mix the Wet Ingredients: In a separate bowl, whisk the egg, then stir in the milk, melted butter, and vanilla.

-• Peel and mash the banana on a small plate.
-Stir the mashed banana into the wet ingredients.
+• Mash the Banana: Peel and mash the banana on a plate, then stir it into the wet ingredients.

-• Pour the wet ingredients into the dry ingredients and stir until combined.
+• Combine the Batter: Pour the wet ingredients into the dry ingredients and stir just until combined.

-• Melt 1 teaspoon of butter in a 10-inch skillet over medium heat.
-Ladle about ¾ cup of batter onto the skillet to make a pancake.
-Cook until bubbles break the surface of the pancake and the underside is golden brown, about 3 minutes.
+• Cook the Pancakes: Melt 1 teaspoon of butter in a 10-inch skillet over medium heat.
+Pour about ¾ cup of batter into the pan.
+Cook until bubbles form on the surface and the bottom is golden brown, about 3 minutes.

 Notes